kaisenlinux/manpages-dev/category/Hardware/discover.md

           •  audio

                  A device capable of producing an analog or digital sound signal is an audio device.
 Typically, any device commonly referred to as a ``sound card'' is classified by  Discover as an audio device.

           •  bridge

                  A  device that provides access to devices of a different type, commonly on a different bus, is a bridge device.
-For instance, consumer PCI chipsets often feature a bridge to ATA (also known as IDE) devices.
+For instance, consumer PCI chipsets often feature a bridge to
+                 ATA (also known as IDE) devices.

           •  broadband

                  An interface device to a computer communications network implemented on top of a technology not explicitly designed for that purpose is a broadband     device.
-Examples include ISDN terminal adapters as well as DSL and cable ``modems''; analog phone-line modems are not included in this classifica‐ tion (see ``modem'' below).
+Examples  in‐ clude ISDN terminal adapters as well as DSL and cable ``modems''; analog phone-line modems are not included in this classification (see ``modem'' below).

           •  display

                  A  device controlled by the host machine's CPU and capable of producing an analog or digital video signal for output purposes is a display device.
-                 Typically, any device commonly referred to as a ``video card'' is classified by Discover as a display device.
+Typically, any device com‐ monly referred to as a ``video card'' is classified by Discover as a display device.

           •  fixeddisk

                  A high-speed, fixed magnetic storage device such as a hard disk drive is a fixeddisk device.
-Removable media devices such as floppy disk drives, CD-ROM drives, magneto-optical devices, tape drives, and Compact Flash card readers are not included in this classification.
+Removable media devices such as floppy disk drives, CD-ROM drives, magneto-opti‐ cal devices, tape drives, and Compact Flash card readers are not included in this classification.

           •  humaninput

                  A  device  that receives tactile input from a person for the purpose of directing a computer's activity is a humaninput device.
 Examples include keyboards, mice, trackballs, joysticks, gamepads, digital tablets manipulated with a stylus or finger, and so forth.
 Input devices that rely upon non-tactile means of determining a person's intent, such as speech-recognition devices or cameras, are not included in this classification.

           •  imaging

                  A  device  that  captures still images for input purposes is an imaging device.
 Scanners and digital cameras are examples of imaging devices.
-Mo‐ tion-capture devices such as television tuner cards, webcams, and digital video cameras are not included in this classification.
+Motion-capture devices such as television tuner cards, webcams, and digital video cameras are not included in this classification.

           •  miscellaneous